-Parameter Description The type of IP address GigaVUE-FM needs to communicate with G-vTAP or G-vTAP-OVS controllers: Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Controller reside inside the same project.
+Parameter Description IP Address Type The type of IP address GigaVUE-FM needs to communicate with G-vTAP or G-vTAP-OVS controllers: Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Controller reside inside the same project.
 Floating-A floating IP address specified here will be where the monitored traffic is tunneled to.
 The monitored traffic must be able to reach the V Series Node.
-NOTE: For OVS Mirroring or OVS Mirroring + DPDK deployments, must select Floating in the Data Network section and then specify the IPs in the Floating IPs field.
+Note: For OVS Mirroring or OVS Mirroring + DPDK deployments, must select Floating in the Data Network section and then specify the IPs in the Floating IPs field.
 You can have multiple Floating IPs.
 Note: A provider network that is able to receive the monitored traffic may also be used here for OVS Mirroring and OVS Mirroring + DPDK.
 In this case, you would not need to provide a floating IP; but could select "private" and choose the provider network.
-Min Instances to Launch The minimum number of GigaVUE V Series nodes to be launched in OpenStack.
+Min Instances to Launch The minimum number of GigaVUE Cloud Suite V Series nodes to be launched in OpenStack.
 The minimum number can be 0.
 When you deploy an OVS Mirroring or OVS Mirroring + DPDK monitoring session, the V Series nodes will automatically be deployed based on the # of hypervisors being monitored.
-When you deploy a G-vTAP monitoring session, the V Series nodes will automatically be deployed based on the # of VMs being monitored.
+When you deploy a G-vTAP monitoring session, the V Series nodes will automatically be deployed based on the # of Series nodes will automatically be deployed based on the # of VS Series nodes will automatically be deployed based on the # of VS Series nodes will automatically be deployed based on the # of VS Series nodes will automatically be deployed based on the # of VMs being monitored.
 Note: GigaVUE-FM will delete the nodes if they are idle for over 15 minutes.
-Max Instances to Launch The maximum number of GigaVUE V Series nodes that can be launched in OpenStack.
-Tunnel MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is applied on the outgoing tunnel endpoints of the GigaVUE V Series node when a monitoring session is deployed.
+Max Instances to Launch The maximum number of GigaVUE Cloud Suite V Series nodes that can be launched in OpenStack.
+Tunnel MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is applied on the outgoing tunnel endpoints of the GigaVUE Cloud Suite V Series node when a monitoring session is deployed.
 The default value is 1450.
 Shared Only one V Series node configuration can be shared in a monitoring domain.
 Note: Not used for OpenStack configurations.